isofit/isofit/docs/source/custom/installation.rst

 Manual (GitHub)
 ---------------

-we recommend using `Mamba <https://mamba.readthedocs.io/en/latest/>`_ to create a virtual environment:
+We recommend using `Mamba <https://mamba.readthedocs.io/en/latest/>`_ to create a virtual environment:

 .. code-block:: bash